Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A variant of etching, which strives for tone rather than outline.

-Similar to collages, but usually everyday objects assembled to convey a three-dimensional idea.
+Similar to collages, but usually, everyday objects are assembled to convey a three-dimensional idea

 18th Century.
 ‘Book Boards’, the insides of hard-backed books, without the leather covering.
 Early 19th Century.
-‘Millboards’, specially manufactured with a smooth white surface.
+‘Millboards’ are specially manufactured with a smooth white surface.

 How an artist controls the paint on the canvas or paper and manipulates it on the surface.